 Sprinkle an extra 1/2 cup of mozzarella cheese or a combo of parmesan cheese and mozzarella.

-These are delicious dipped into my sugar-free ketchup recipe or marinara sauce.
+These are delicious dipped into my ketchup recipe or marinara sauce.

 You can also top the cooked breadsticks with a drizzle of garlic-infused olive oil and fresh rosemary.

-Below I listed some of my favorite keto low-carb recipes using cauliflower.
-They are delicious and an easy keto dinner for the whole family to enjoy.
+Below I listed some of my favorite recipes made with cauliflower.
+They are delicious and easy dinner for the whole family to enjoy.